-

 Do images generated by and/or with artificial intelligence benefit from copyright protection in your jurisdiction?
 If so, who is the authorship attributed to?

 No, not at present.
 Both the U.S. Copyright Office and courts that have considered the issue have agreed that an author must be a “natural person,” which excludes AI systems from being identified as authors.
 However, while AI systems cannot be identified as authors, the Copyright Office issued guidance in March 2023 indicating that use of such systems by natural persons does not preclude the possibility of those natural persons securing copyright protection so long as the natural persons have contributed original subject matter to the work.
-Litigation is still under way regarding this issue.
+In other words, AI-generated images can benefit from copyright protection only to the extent that a human contributes original, creative input to the work.
+Fully autonomous AI-created content is not protected.
+Authorship is attributed to the human who exercises creative control, whether through extensive prompt engineering, curation, selection, arrangement, or post-processing.

 -